Anastasy Vonsiatsky

 He became a naturalized American citizen while leading a splinter far-right organization, the Russian National Revolutionary Labor and Workers Peasant Party of Fascists.
 The headquarters of the RFO were based in Putnam, Connecticut.
-Vonsyatsky was charged with the support of secret contacts with agents of Nazi Germany and arrested by the FBI in 1942, following the United States' entry into war with Germany and Japan.
-Released early from prison in 1946, Vonsyatsky lived out the remainder of his life in the United States.
+In 1942, following the United States's entry into war with Germany and Japan, Vonsiatsky was charged with supporting secret contacts with agents of Nazi Germany.
+He pleaded guilty to espionage and was sentenced to 5 years in prison.
+Released in 1946, Vonsiatsky lived out the remainder of his life in the United States.
 He died in St. Petersburg, Florida, in 1965.

 Early life

-Anastasy Andreyevich Vonsyatsky was born in Warsaw, Poland (then part of the Russian Empire).
-His family, though Polish in origin, was known for its long devotion to the Russian czars; one of Vonsyatsky's paternal great-grandfather had been handed a comital estate from the Romanovs, which allowed him to use the courtesy title of Count.
-His father, Andrei Nikolaevich, was an army officer assassinated at a Radom office of the Imperial Gendarmes by a Polish revolutionary in 1910.
+Anastasy Andreyevich Vonsiatsky was born in Warsaw, Poland (then part of the Russian Empire).
+His family, though Polish in origin, was known for its long devotion to the Russian czars; one of Vonsiatsky's paternal great-grandfather had been handed a comital estate from the Romanovs, which allowed him to use the courtesy title of Count.
+His father, Andrei Nikolaevich, was an army officer assassinated at a Radom office of the Imperial Gendarmes in 1910 by one of his informants who was a Polish revolutionary.
 His mother was Nina Anastasievna Plyuschevskaya.

-Vonsyatsky was educated at a military prep school in Moscow and the Emperor Nicholas II Cavalry Academy in Saint Petersburg, Russia.
+Vonsiatsky was educated at a military prep school in Moscow and the Emperor Nicholas II Cavalry Academy in Saint Petersburg, Russia.

 Military career

-Vonsyatsky embarked upon a military career in the Imperial Russian Army during the reign of Nicholas II.
-After the revolutionary events of October 1917, which brought the Leninist Bolsheviks to power and climaxed in the protracted Russian Civil War of 1917–1923, Vonsyatsky, newly admitted to St. Petersburg as a military cadet, took part in the anti-Bolshevik opposition and served in the counter-revolutionary White movement, first seeing action against the Red Army at Rostov.
-Leaving the White Army's stronghold in the Crimean Peninsula with the departing forces of General Wrangel, he was evacuated to western Europe in 1920.